Emily Osment: 2013–2021: Cleaners, Young & Hungry, and return to music as Bluebiird

 In 2014, she debuted as the lead role in the new ABC Family TV series Young & Hungry, produced by Ashley Tisdale.
 Osment plays Gabi, a feisty young blogger hired as the personal chef to a young San Francisco tech entrepreneur.
 The pilot episode, which aired on June 25, 2014, garnered 1.08 million views in the U.S.

 Osment appeared in the 2015 movie Love Is All You Need?
 The film, which also stars Briana Evigan, is an independent drama set in a world where being gay is normal and heterosexual people are intimidated.
 In August 2015, Osment was booked for a recurring role on the third season of the CBS series Mom.
 She played Jodi, a girl living on the street who was a drug addict; Christy (Anna Faris) and Bonnie (Allison Janney) helped her stay clean and find a job.
 The third season premiered on November 5, 2015.
 But Jodi died from a drug overdose in midseason, a decision made with the creation of the character.

 Osment confirmed through her official Facebook page, that on March 8, 2019, International Women's Day, she released her first single as a new musical alias Bluebiird, "Black Coffee Morning", followed by "Sailor" on April 26 and "Good Girl" on June 21, respectively.
 She released an EP under the alias titled When I Loved You on September 27.

-Also in 2018, she was cast in a recurring role as Theresa, an acting student in The Kominsky Method.
+Also in 2018, she was cast in a recurring role as Theresa, an acting student, in The Kominsky Method.
 The series ran for three seasons, and Osment received two nominations for a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.
 The third and final season premiered on May 28, 2021.

 On October 8, 2021, Osment's new sitcom, Pretty Smart premiered on Netflix.

 2022–present: Young Sheldon and Georgie & Mandy's First Marriage

 In 2022, she joined the cast of Young Sheldon as Mandy McAllister, the television "weather girl" who becomes Georgie's love interest and eventually pregnant with his child.
 She was promoted to a series regular starting with the sixth season.

-In 2023, Osment portrayed Magan Fieramusca in the Lifetime film Stolen Baby: The Murder of Heidi Broussard as part of its "Ripped from the Headlines" feature films" which detailed the titular crimes done by Osment's character.
+In 2023, Osment portrayed Magan Fieramusca in the Lifetime film Stolen Baby: The Murder of Heidi Broussard as part of its series of "Ripped from the Headlines" feature films; the movie detailed the titular crimes done by Osment's character.

 In January 2024, it was announced that a spin-off series of Young Sheldon called Georgie & Mandy's First Marriage, focused on Georgie Cooper and Mandy McAllister and starring Osment and Montana Jordan, was slated for the 2024–25 season on CBS.
 The series premiered on October 17, 2024.